-Even the best pet parent can miss signs that might mean your dog or cat is dealing with food allergies.
-The good news is we can help you spot some of the potential signs and specific ingredients to look for you in your pet’s food that could be the culprit.
+Even the best pet parent can miss signs that might mean your dog or cat is dealing with food allergies or sensitivities.
+The good news is, we can help you spot some of the potential signs and specific ingredients to look for in your pet’s food that could be the culprit.
 Once you have spotted intolerance symptoms, use some of our dog food allergy treatments to alleviate your pet’s discomfort.

 Allergies are caused by an immune system response to a foreign substance that it mistakenly categorizes as harmful or dangerous.
 While allergies are often associated with people, dogs and cats can also have allergies, especially when it comes to food.
 Here are some signs that your dog or cat may be dealing with a food allergy and how to help.